-With six years of design research experience, I have worked in architecture, digital experience design and product design settings with clients across education, healthcare and consumer product industries.
-I offer design research services spanning generative to evaluative methods.
+I have applied generative to evaluative qualitative research methods in architecture, digital experience design and product design settings with clients across education, healthcare and consumer product industries.

 The Sanitary napkin experience

 “[A period] is something we have every month.
 We need it to be comfortable.” - Participant

 Advising a vendor to P&G and Kimberly Clark on ways to improve their product, we kicked-off the project with digital ethnography and in-home interviews in Boston, USA, Barcelona, Spain and Shanghai, China.
 The resulting insights both educated the mostly male client team on the realities of period management and powered our own design direction.

 Partnering with a young company seeking to advise oncologists in cancer treatment decisions, we interviewed oncologists, pathologists and payors to understand how they use genetic data and what their decision-making process looks like.
 From this understanding, we designed the printed report and online portal to maximize the ease and speed at which oncologists could work with the complex genetic data.